3G3M3N/Coursera-Courses-Analysis/README.md

 ** Google have 57 course. %23.5 percent is Google's course.

-** "-" is like 2 company or University course, 1 course was create from 2 company.
+** Na mean like 2 company or University course, 1 course was create from 2 company, University.

 --------------------------------------------------------------------------------------------------------------------------------------------------------------

 Categorys:

 Support and Operations                      26

 Data Analysis                               22

 Cloud Computing                             22

 Design and Product                          20

-Physics and Astronomy                       18 Networking                                  14
+Physics and Astronomy                       18

+Networking                                  14

 Business Essentials                         14

-Math and Logic                              12 Computer Security and Networks              11 Security                                    11 Leadership and Management                    9 Software Development                         9 Research Methods                             9
+Math and Logic                              12

+Computer Security and Networks              11

+Security                                    11

+Leadership and Management                    9

+Software Development                         9

+Research Methods                             9

-Mobile and Web Development                   6 Mechanical Engineering                       5 Chemistry                                    5 Algorithms                                   5
+Mobile and Web Development                   6

+Mechanical Engineering                       5

+Chemistry                                    5

+Algorithms                                   5

--                                            4
+Na                                           4

 Learning English                             3

 Marketing                                    3

 Machine Learning                             3

-Music and Art                                3 Economics                                    2
+Music and Art                                3

+Economics                                    2

 History                                      2

 Personal Development                         1

-Probability and Statistics                   1 Environmental Science and Sustainability     1 Business Strategy                            1
+Probability and Statistics                   1

+Environmental Science and Sustainability     1

+Business Strategy                            1

 *** %10.7 percent is Support and Operations course.